Attention

 The New EU Clinical Trial Regulation: What to Expect

 The Clinical Trials Regulation, also known as European Union pharmaceutical legislation, went into effect on 31st January 2022.
-The primary aim of the new regulation is to ensure that the EU continues to offer an appealing and favorable environment for large-scale clinical research.
+The primary aim of the new regulation is to ensure that the EU continues to offer an appealing and favourable environment for large-scale clinical research.
 It also promotes a high level of transparency and safety for the subjects who participate in clinical trials.

 Clinical trials within the EU were previously governed by Clinical Trial Directive 2001/20/EC.
 However, the Clinical Trial Directive 2001/20/EC is no longer valid following the implementation of the new Clinical Trial Regulation (536/2014) as of 31st January 2022.
 The new regulation does, however, provide a transition period for submissions of clinical trials.